 Cancer of the Uterus

 The uterus, or womb, is where a baby grows during pregnancy.
-It is part of the female reproductive system, which also includes the ovaries, fallopian tubes, cervix (neck of the uterus) and vagina (birth canal).
+It is part of the female reproductive system, which also includes the ovaries, fallopian tubes, cervix (neck of the uterus), vagina (birth canal) and vulva (external genitals).

-The position of the uterus – About the size and shape of a hollow, upside-down pear, the uterus sits low in the abdomen between the bladder and rectum.
-It is joined to the vagina by the cervix.
-On either side of the uterus are the ovaries, which contain the woman’s eggs (ova).
+Shape and position in the body – The uterus is about the size and shape of a hollow, upside-down pear.
+It sits low in the abdomen (belly) between the bladder and rectum, and is joined to the vagina by the cervix.
+On either side of the uterus are the ovaries, which contain eggs (ova).
 The ovaries are connected to the uterus by the fallopian tubes.

-Menstruation – In a woman of child-bearing age, the endometrium becomes thicker each month to prepare for pregnancy.
-If no pregnancy occurs, the endometrium is shed and flows out of the woman’s body through the vagina.
-This flow is known as a woman’s period (menstruation).
+Menstruation – Each month, from puberty to menopause, the endometrium becomes thicker to prepare for pregnancy.
+If no pregnancy occurs, some of the lining is shed and flows out of the body through the vagina.
+This flow is known as a monthly period (menstruation).